DiegoDjordjevic/CS6320-OPTCG-Project/README.md

 HOW TO RUN:

+TO INSTALL ALL REQUIREMENTS:
+    - Run the command 'pip install -r requirements.txt'

 TO DOWNLOAD AN UPDATED CARDLIST:
-    - Install Selenium using 'pip install selenium'
     - Download the cardlist by running 'python download_cardlists.py'
     - This will open a browser instance that will manually scrape the OPTCG website for every current playable card, creating a series of HTML files corresponding to each card.
 These can be found in a folder titled 'Asia-Cardlists'.